lym20030214-prog/CCPX-5199-Final_Project/README.md

    (controls: ses_w1, se_w1, gpa_w1)
 ```

-**Q3 — Moderation by gender (Cell 7).** The Depression × Gender interaction was statistically significant.
+**Q3 — Moderation by gender (Cell 7).** The Depression × Gender interaction reached statistical significance, though the p-value is borderline (p ≈ .049) and should be interpreted as marginal evidence rather than a robust effect.
 Girls' slope was substantially steeper than boys', meaning depression eroded math performance faster for girls.

 ```text
 Interaction (Depression_c × Gender):  β = −0.1750   t = −1.97   p ≈ .049